BARANGAY CARANGIAN HISTORY

 It is approximately 2.8 kilometers away from city proper.
 It has a total land area of 133.60 hectares corresponds to agriculture, residential and industrial area.

-Barangay Carangian classified as Rural Barangay, it has a total population of six thousand five hundred twelve (6,512) as of 2005, and a household population of one thousand one hundred forty four (1,144).
+Barangay Carangian classified as Rural Barangay, it has a total population of ten thousand one hundred ninety five (10,195) as of 2020, and a household population of two thousand four hundred sixteen (2,416).

 Barangay Carangian was both agricultural and commercial barangay.
 Farming is also one of their sources of livelihood.
 They cultivate palay, vegetables and corn.
 Other residents were employees, laborers, construction workers, drivers, and so on.
 Some has their own business stall such as sari-sari stores, canteen and others.